FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 panning algorithms for surround, immersive 3D or ad-hoc sound systems.**

-In SPAT you will be able to explore some of the best panning algorithms for multispeaker setups.
+In SPAT, you will be able to explore some of the best panning algorithms for multispeaker setups.
 You can apply them in realtime and identify their characteristic differences by ear.
 Trying them out in realtime on a setup will help you select the panning algorithm that is best suited for your particular project and material.

 Although there are technical aspects to be interested in and aware of, you are still invited to be creative and use your ears when deciding which are the right panning types for your project and intended audience.

-> ★ Try using more than one Spat Room to use different panning algorithms for sound material that has different sonic qualities
+> ★ Try using more than one Spat Room to use different panning algorithms for sound material that has different sonic qualities.

 ## Vector Base Amplitude panning (VBAP)

 Vector Base Amplitude Panning has become one of the more standardised methods for multichannel spatialisation.
 It can reproduce on a 2D or 3D configuration.
 Its sound is characterised by clearly localisable virtual sound sources.
 Multiple moving or stationary sounds can be positioned in any direction over the speaker array using this method.
-In theory VBAP can be used on an unlimited number of loudspeakers and can even be reliable on relatively asymmetric setups.
+In theory, VBAP can be used on an unlimited number of loudspeakers and can even be reliable on relatively asymmetric setups.

 **How does it work?**